scales of justice with estate planning text

 Under Article 81, the powers granted by the court to the guardian with respect to the incapacitated person represent only those powers which are necessary to provide for that person’s personal needs and/or property management and which are consistent with affording that person the greatest amount of independence and self-determination in light of that person’s understanding and appreciation of the nature and consequences of his or her functional limitations Unlike Article 81, Article 17-A is plenary and provides no flexibility as to powers given to Guardians

 Article 81 and Article 17-A guardianships are complex.
 It is recommended that you seek the assistance of an experienced New York estate and guardianship attorney to help you establish the guardianship.
-Hollis Laidlaw & Simon, P.C. can help you decide whether either SCPA 17A or MHL 81 guardianship is right for your loved one.
+Laidlaw & Simon can help you decide whether either SCPA 17A or MHL 81 guardianship is right for your loved one.

 Share this post